Ahmed-BEN-GHALBA/blog/README.md

 - Register a new user account to access the blogging platform.
 - Create blog posts by providing a title and content.
 - Like other users' blog posts to show appreciation.
-- Leave reviews on blog posts to share your thoughts.
+- Leave reviews to share your thoughts.
 - Admin users can access the admin dashboard to manage blogs, users, and reviews.

 ## Contributing